vlayer-xyz/vlayer/book/src/appendix/architecture/time_travel_teleport.md

 #### Error handling

-Due to the design of revm's `Inspector` trait, the `Inspector::call` (run inside evm build in `Executor::internal_call`)  method must return an `Option<CallOutcome>` rather than a `Result`.
+Due to the design of revm's `Inspector` trait, the `Inspector::call` (run inside EVM build in `Executor::internal_call`)  method must return an `Option<CallOutcome>` rather than a `Result`.
 This limitation means that errors occurring during intercepted calls cannot be directly propagated via the return type.

 To work around this constraint, our `Inspector` implementation [uses panics to signal errors](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/travel_call/inspector.rs#L77).
 The panic is then [caught in the `Executor::call`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/travel_call.rs#L36) method using `panic::catch_unwind`.
 This mechanism allows us to convert panics into proper error results, ensuring that errors are not lost, even though the `Inspector::call` function itself cannot return an error.